apxapob/no_logic_game_server/README.md

 - gameStarted - when game starts.
 No data.
 - playerDisconnected - Data: playerId
 - newRoomOwner - when owner lefts room server appoints a new room owner.
 Data: ownerId
+- RoomRTT - Data: dictionary with RTT values for all players in the room
+- Ping - Server sends Ping message to all clients every 10 seconds, to check if they are still connected.
+Data: server timestamp in milliseconds.
+You need to respond to this message with Pong message and send back the same timestamp for correct RTT(Round Trip Time) measurement.